Soumit-Santra/Port-Scanner/README.md

 ## License

-This project is open source and available under the MIT License.
+This project is open-sourced software licensed under the MIT license..